Exporting a vehicle with a Dutch registration number

 This is how you register your vehicle for export:

-- Go to a testing station or the RDW desks in Zoetermeer and Veendam (on working days between 8 am and 5 pm); someone else may also do this on your behalf.
-Currently it is not possible to arrange the export of a vehicle at an RDW inspection station or at another RDW desk.
-You can also go to an approved export company (pdf, 1mb) of the Netherlands Vehicle Authority.
+- Go to a testing station or the RDW desks in Zoetermeer and Veendam (on working days between 8 am and 5 pm) or an approved export company of the Netherlands Vehicle Authority.
+You can find these companies in the RDW-locatiewijzer.
+Choose 'Mijn voertuig exporteren'.
 These companies can be identified by the Netherlands Vehicle Authority wall sign plus approval sticker.
 Find out the company’s opening times.

 Take the following with you: